JJYRJJ/PyTeacher/README.md

 - **Code running**: Users can run the code and get the outputs.
 - **Answer Checking**: Users can check the submissions and show explanations why the answer is correct or wrong.
 - **Chat System**: Users can use the chat feature for real-time discussions.
 - **New question collection**: In the beginning, we provide some questions examples for LLM.
-During the usage, another LLM can be used to analyze the generated questions and enrich the question bank.
+During the usage, another LLM can be used to validate the generated questions and enrich the question bank.

 ## Installation
 1. Clone the repository